MotaOcimar/clozecraft/README.md

-# ClozeCraft
+# Clozecraft

-ClozeCraft is a library for creating cloze deletion flashcards from text.
-It seeks to be a simple, easy to use, and flexible tool for creating flashcards from text.
+Clozecraft is a package that aims to creat cloze deletion flashcards from text.
+It seeks to be simple, easy to use, and flexible.

 ## Usage Example